VESPO: Variational Sequence-Level Soft Policy Optimization for Stable Off-Policy LLM Training: Experiments

-A key design choice in VESPO is operating at the sequence level \emph{without} length normalization.
-Methods like GSPO normalize importance weights by $1/T$ (sequence length) to reduce variance, but we hypothesize this creates a length bias that destabilizes training.
-To test this, we compare VESPO with two normalized variants: VESPO$_{\text{sqrt}}$ (normalize by $\sqrt{T}$) and VESPO$_{\text{lin}}$ (normalize by $T$).
+\textbf{Length normalization.} A key design choice in VESPO is operating at the sequence level \emph{without} length normalization.
+Methods like GSPO normalize by $1/T$ to reduce variance, but we hypothesize this creates length-dependent bias.
+We compare VESPO with two normalized variants: VESPO$_{\text{sqrt}}$ (normalize by $\sqrt{T}$) and VESPO$_{\text{lin}}$ (normalize by $T$). \cref{fig:ablation-length-norm} reveals striking differences: VESPO$_{\text{lin}}$ collapses around step 350 (KL spike + gradient explosion); VESPO$_{\text{sqrt}}$ shows periodic gradient spikes; VESPO without normalization is stable.
+Length normalization causes longer sequences to dominate batch gradients, biasing toward even longer outputs until collapse, a failure mode VESPO avoids.